3255 Tholen: Diameter and albedo

 According to the space-based survey carried out by the Japanese Akari satellite and NASA's NEOWISE mission, the asteroid measures between 4.0 and 6.8 kilometers in diameter, and its surface has an albedo of 0.14 and 0.34, respectively, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and derives a diameter of 5.1 kilometers with an absolute magnitude of 13.84.

 Rotation period

 Several rotational lightcurves were obtained for this asteroid from photometric observations.

 In September 2013, Italian astronomer Andrea Ferrero at the Bigmuskie Observatory in Mombercelli, Italy, derived a rotation period of 2.947±0.001 hours with a brightness variation of 0.11 in magnitude (U=2), while two month later, in November 2013, astronomer Brian A. Skiff obtained two lightcurves that both gave a period of 2.95 and an amplitude of 0.24 and 0.28 in magnitude, respectively (U=3-/3-).

 The results supersede two older lightcurves from 1991 and 2002, that gave a period of 3±1 and 6 hours, respectively (U=1/1).

+Satellite

+On 19 October 2024, one natural satellite (or moon) was discovered to be orbiting Tholen.
+The discovery was made using information from stellar occultations by a team of astronomers, consisting of V. Benishek, P. Pravec, M. Husarik, M. Pikler, G. Cervak, and N. Ruocco at the Skalnaté pleso Observatory, the Sopot Observatory, and the Osservatorio Astronomico Nastro Verde in Slovakia, Serbia, and Italy respectively.
+It was announced on 18 February 2025.

+Based on the data collected from the occultations, the moon appears to be tidally locked to Tholen, with a rotational and orbital period of 44.36 ± 0.07 h.
+Its diameter has a derived value of less than 1.65 km (1.03 mi), and it is suggested that it takes on a more elongated shape, since it has a light-curve amplitude of 0.10.